Pedestrian Dead-Reckoning (PDR) – An Introduction

 It is reasonable to assume that a PDR device will either have an in-built user interface or otherwise wirelessly connect to a smartphone or similar so that users can access their current location coordinates.
 The design of the PDR device and the intended application may provide additional recorded data to users, such as distance travelled, elapsed time, and altitude.
 Perhaps even reverse directions of the route taken can be provided so the user can easily navigate back to their starting point.

 In order to prepare a PDR device for use, it is possible that the user will need to calibrate the unit.
 This might entail the user wearing the device and performing a series of calibration activities (perhaps several times) that the PDR system uses to determine identifiable patterns from the inertial sensors when walking on flat, hard ground, and ascending / descending stairs amongst other things.
-This will customise the PDR algorithm to recognise the user’s movement associated with each activity to help ensure that activity detection, stride length and other necessary parameters are as accurate as possible.
+This will customize the PDR algorithm to recognize the user’s movement associated with each activity to help ensure that activity detection, stride length and other necessary parameters are as accurate as possible.

 The idea of pedestrian dead-reckoning is typically to enable people to navigate an environment without being aided by GNSS satellite signals, antennas and receivers, or other infrastructure that can be used for positioning.
-This may be referred to as “passive localisation”.
+This may be referred to as “passive localization”.
 To be effective as a means of providing absolute position information; that is, where you are in the world, however, the PDR device requires a starting position.
 The dead-reckoning estimation of location from that point onwards is calculated relative to the starting position.

 PDR can be extremely useful in environments where GNSS is unavailable or signal reception is degraded or otherwise unreliable.
 PDR has a range of practical applications, including: